 They’re also a way better solution to previous efforts.
 The previous offering, the Essentials line, were printed on inferior paper in black and white.
-The Marvel Masterworks on the other hand are on the other end of scale by being hardcover collections, but collect half as much material for twice the price.
-As you can see, Marvel have offered the best of both worlds, while still remaining accessible.
+The Marvel Masterworks, on the other hand, is on the other end of the scale by being hardcover collections, but collect half as much material for twice the price.
+As you can see, Marvel has offered the best of both worlds, while still remaining accessible.

 Why Is The Numbering Out Of Order?